Nat1405/seng480/chapter.md

 Stimulus|User starts using Zulip for the first time Stimulus Source|New Zulip User
-Response|User is proficient at using Zulip, and understands the usage of streams and topics Response Measure|User feels comfortable using Zulip and its features within 10 minutes
+Response|User is proficient at using Zulip, and understands the usage of streams and topics Response Measure|User can explain the concepts of streams and topics, and can use these features within Zulip

 API Performance